greg-js/hexo-easy-edit/README.md

 - All spaces in your `title` will be treated as dashes, just like Hexo does

 - This is useful primarily for myself, but might come in handy for others using Hexo who prefer to edit markdown files in their favorite local editor.
 Alternatively, you can use an administration plugin - check out [hexo-admin](https://github.com/jaredly/hexo-admin) or [hexo-hey](https://github.com/nihgwu/hexo-hey) if that's more up your alley

+- I was having some issues with making the renaming work and ran out of time.
+So the code is pretty crappy, but it works.
+I'll eventually clean it up.